-Decimal Positions -- The number of decimal positions specifies how many decimal places will be permitted to the right of the decimal point in a numeric field.
-Decimal positions can be specified only if the internal format is zoned, packed decimal, or unsigned.
-If specified, the decimal positions field must contain a positive integer from 0 to 9.
-The internal length of the field remains unchanged by the inclusion of decimal places.
-If the file and field update codes indicate that the field may be updated by DATENTRY, then DATENTRY ensures that the field contains the proper number of decimal positions when data is entered.
+Specify the number of decimal positions (Decimal Pos) to the right of the decimal point in a numeric field.
+Decimal positions can be specified only if the internal format is zoned (Z), packed decimal (P), or unsigned (U).
+The Decimal Position field must contain a positive integer from 0 to 9.
+The internal length of the field remains unchanged by including decimal places.
+If you specified 0 (update of field allowed) in the Update Code field on the Fields Specifications screen (Figure 2-6), the DATENTRY utility ensures that the field contains the proper number of decimal positions when data is entered.

-Occurrences -- The number of occurrences specifies the number of times the field is to be repeated within the data record.
-Occurrences must be a positive integer between 1 and 99, inclusive.
-If the number of occurrences is greater than 1, the field is treated as a one-dimensional array, and the field name is subscripted whenever it is represented externally by DATENTRY, REPORT, INQUIRY, or CONDENSE.
-If the file and field update codes indicate the field may be updated by DATENTRY, CONTROL checks to ensure the field does not overlap other updatable fields.
+Occurrences Specify the number of times the field is to be repeated within the data record.
+The Occurrences field must contain a positive integer from 1 to 99.
+If the number of occurrences is greater than 1 (the default value), the field is treated as a one-dimensional array, and the field name is subscripted whenever it is represented externally by the DATENTRY, REPORT, INQUIRY, or CONDENSE utilities.
+If you specified 0 (update of field allowed) in the Update Code field on the Field Specifications screen (Figure 2-6), the CONTROL utility checks to ensure the field does not overlap other updatable fields.